-Trade waste is liquid waste generated by industry, small business, commercial enterprises, clubs and organisations including commercial kitchens, laundries, workshops, kennels etc. It may contain high levels of fats, grease, heavy metals, and organic and chlorinated solvents.
+Trade waste is liquid waste discharged into the sewer that is generated by industry, small business, commercial enterprises, clubs and organisations including charities commercial kitchens, laundries, hairdressers, workshops, medical facilities, fruit packing sheds, accommodation places, kennels etc.

 Trade waste may need to be treated so it complies with our sewer admission limits before it can be released into the sewerage system.
 In Queensland, the Water Supply (Safety and Reliability) Act 2008 regulates trade waste discharge and requires trade waste generators to obtain a permit to discharge trade waste.
 Permits are subject to conditions outlined in our Trade Waste Management Plan.

 Pre-treatment of trade waste involves devices as simple as a grease trap, to complex custom-made systems.
 Council is responsible for advising on the type and size of treatment device your business requires.

 Trade waste released into the sewer system may place an increased load on the distribution system and treatment plants.
 Some substances may:

 - pose a serious risk to the health and safety of water treatment staff

 - inhibit biological processes at the treatment plant